Waste Free Communities - The Real Junk Food Project

 The Sharehouse is a bit like a mini waste-food supermarket, open one afternoon per week, and it's not just food on offer!
-There's toiletries, cleaning products, even toilet and kitchen roll, that would otherwise have ended up in landfill, but which have nothing wrong with them - they're just surplus for whatever reason!
+There's toiletries, cleaning products, even toilet and kitchen roll, that would otherwise have ended up in landfill, which have nothing wrong with them.
 There are currently 3 TRJFP Sharehouses in the UK, with the others in Leeds and Sheffield, all run along similar lines.

 When I visited, there were ample amounts (by ample, I mean nearly 900!) pre-packed ham and cheese toasties- so these were going into every Freegan box, and extra could be taken if desired from the Boutique.
-Whenever TRJFPBrum gets a bulk donation like this, it's all hands on deck to make sure they're distributed and consumed before the Use By date - which they communicate to people via their website and Twitter and Facebook feeds.
+Whenever TRJFPBrum gets a bulk donation like this, it's all hands on deck to make sure they're distributed and consumed before the use by date - which they communicate to people via their website as well as their Twitter and Facebook feeds.

-TRJFPBrum serves up meals using all donated produce.
+TRJFPBrum serves up meals using all of the donated produce.
 I was talking to one of the volunteers about how he feels at the uncertainty of not knowing what the ingredients will be each week.
-He told me (in true ZW style) that you just make do- subbing something else in its place, or just going without.
+He told me (in true zero waste style) that you just make do by subbing something else in its place, or just going without.
 He used the examples of onions… you could just go without.